Health care Advocacy in Action

 Massage Therapy Research

-AMTA believes research is the foundation of our advocacy efforts and the cornerstone of the profession’s credibility.
-By supporting and promoting evidence-based studies, we ensure that massage therapy is recognized as a vital component of comprehensive healthcare.
+We believe that research is the foundation of our advocacy efforts and the cornerstone of the profession’s credibility.
+By supporting and promoting evidence-based studies, we ensure that massage therapy is recognized as a vital component of comprehensive health care.

 Learn more about AMTA's $2.5 Million Investment in MTF Research